sanfyin/site/_tabs/about.md

 order: 4
 ---

-Hello People,
+Hello Everyone,

-This site is created to keep resources related to computer science.
+With an experience of more than 9 years of software developement, we have created this place to share our knowledge and experiences.